nalexcastaneda/nalexcastaneda.github.io/README.md

 # nalexcastaneda.github.io
 Hi!<br>
-<p>Welcome to my portafolio Source Code.
+<p>Welcome to my portfolio Source Code.
 Here I will be posting some information about projects and some tutorials.
-I created this Website from scratch, I am not too experienced with coding as many of you but I am doing my best and I will keep improving my knowledge and skills.</p>
+I created this Website from scratch, I am not too experienced with coding but I am creating this website and projects to improve and to document my progress.</p><br>
 <br>
-<p>This website consists of HTML5, CSS and JavaScript files and they were all developed by me.
+<p>This website was made with HTML5, CSS, JavaScript and Google's Material Design Lite (MDL) files and they were all developed by me.<br></p>
-Currently my website is still in development but I am just writing this before I finish 😀</p>
 <br>
-<b>Contact:</b><br>
-Visit my website
+<b>Contact:</b> <a href="nalexcastaneda.github.io/about.html">Here</a>